cakephp/phinx/docs/migrations.rst

 ``YYYYMMDDHHMMSS_my_new_migration.php`` where the first 14 characters are replaced with the current timestamp down to the second.

-Phinx automatically creates a skeleton migration file with two empty methods and a commented out one:
+Phinx automatically creates a skeleton migration file with a single method:

 .. code-block:: php